totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 7. Both kitchen areas are limited to one person at a time.

 8. Any essential visitors or contractors are required to sign the Visitor’s Book and ensure their contact details are readily available to aid contact tracing.
+Visitors and contractors are also required to check in to the building using the official NHS QR code at all entry points if they have the NHS Covid-19 app. on their ‘phone.

 9. Video-conferencing is actively encouraged as a safe alternative for both internal and external meetings.